-- 1. All diner tables must be reserved through Student Activities.
+- 1. All diner tables must be reserved through Student Life.
 Only registered student organizations, teams and University departments are permitted to reserve a Diner table.
-Student organizations may not reserve a table on behalf of a vendor or individual students. - 2.
+Tables may not be reserved on behalf of a vendor or individual students. - 2.
 Tables can be reserved to display literature, disseminate information, raise money, sell tickets, sponsor an event and for other forms of expression.
 Each table must have a sign that identifies the student organization sponsoring the table. - 3.
-All organizations/departments must submit an Event on The Den (http://theden.sxu.edu/) to reserve their preferred space.
-In the event location, list "Diner Table" and once the event is approved, this will reserve your spot. - 4.
-Reservations are available from 10 a.m. to 2 p.m. on your confirmed date. - 5.
+All Registered Student Organizations must submit an Event on The Den (https://theden.sxu.edu/) to reserve their preferred space, including diner tables.
+In the event location, list "Diner Table" and once the event is approved, this will reserve your spot.
+Reservations are available from 10 a.m. to 2 p.m. on your confirmed date.
+Tables will be reserved on a first come, first served basis.
+If there are no more tables available for your requested date, the event will be denied so that it can be re-submitted with a new proposed date. - 4.
+All Campus Departments who wish to reserve a diner table must send the request to studentlife@sxu. edu and include the preferred date and time.
+Tables will be reserved on a first come, first served basis.
+Student Life will confirm your reservation depending on table availability. - 5.
 There are seven tables in the Diner.
 A four-foot table and two chairs are provided when you reserve this space. - 6.
 Any paper taped to these tables must be done with masking tape.
 The organization sponsoring the table is responsible for cleaning up any litter at the end of each day.